mrtechpk/myCV/README.md

-# This is my new Git profile with new projects so Thanks for Visiting on my post.
+# Here is mr Prashant